How can I get good Wi-Fi in the attic?

 6. Consider a mesh Wi-Fi system: A mesh Wi-Fi system consists of multiple nodes that work together to create a seamless Wi-Fi network.
-By placing multiple nodes, you can increase the Wi-Fi range and achieve a strong connection in the attic.
+By placing multiple nodes, you can enhance the Wi-Fi range and achieve a strong connection in the attic.

 Ole Diepstraten